thecoolagency/shopify-development/README.md

 > Pricing estimates subject to change based on requirements.
 Prices cover standard layout designs and do not include Shopify subscription fees or custom UI/UX design.
 For advanced UI/UX, I collaborate with Alexander (Fashion Ecommerce) and Diego (Advanced UI/UX).
 Let me know if you're interested.

+> This theme license remains active contingent on payment and authorization agreed upon.

 ### Timeline (standard/provided design)

 - **Tier 1:** 4-6 weeks